-Appointments: After your insurance company approves your surgery, you’ll have three appointments in one day:
+Pre-surgery appointments: After your insurance company approves your surgery, you’ll have three appointments:

 - Surgeon: Your surgery date will be set, and you will sign the consent form.
 Your surgeon will answer your questions and go over risks and other factors.

-- Preoperative Medicine Clinic: You will be evaluated for anesthesia risk.
+- Perioperative Medicine Clinic: You will be evaluated for anesthesia risk.
 If you haven’t registered for surgery yet, you’ll be directed to the Admitting desk to do so.